This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Why should you consider buying one lightweight car seat for travel?
 Most families don’t want to lug their 25 pound best car seat for a toddler through the airport, hoist it over an entire row to get it installed in a tiny airplane window seat, navigate back through another airport and then lift it into a taxi or rental car.
 A better choice if you can swing it is to pick up one of the many travel car seats for 1 year olds on the market today.
 As a bonus, many of them are less expensive than their heavier counterparts.

 What do we look for in the best portable car seat for a 1 year old?
-We have a few priorities:
+In my experience, there are a few important priorities:

 -It has to be light, ideally not more than ~10lbs